awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Iops`**
 Optional
-The new provisioned IOPS value for the DB instance\.
+The new Provisioned IOPS value for the DB instance\.
 **Type:** Number

 **`LicenseModel`**